 What Causes Spasms in the Spine?

 Spine spasms can normally occur to anyone at any time.
 The causes of most of the back spasms remain a mystery.
-To a significant percentage of people, muscle spasms are caused by
+For a significant percentage of people, muscle spasms are caused by

 - Overuse of muscles